Home invaders also won’t be a match for you thanks to your solid self-defense skills.

 So while you do need to defend your home from intruders, don’t let dental care take a backseat.
 Otherwise, you’ll be left weak, distracted, and possibly in pain when you need to be at peak alertness.

-Your dental survival kit should cover basic oral hygiene as well as emergencies like toothaches, lost fillings or crowns, and knocked-out teeth.
+Your emergency dental kit should cover basic oral hygiene as well as emergencies like toothaches, lost fillings or crowns, and knocked-out teeth.
 Make sure you have the following supplies:

 You have to replace your toothbrush every 3 to 4 months, as recommended by the American Dental Association).
 After a while, the bristles will start fraying.
 Continued use will hurt your gums, cause more bacteria buildup in your mouth, and prevent effective cleaning.